neondatabase/neon/docs/rfcs/033-timeline-archive.md

 ### Tenant attach changes

 Currently, during Tenant::spawn we list all the timelines in the S3 bucket, and then for each timeline we load their index_part.json.
-To avoid this operation scaling linearly with the number of archived timelines, we must have a single object that tells us which timelines do not need to be loaded.
+To avoid the number of GETs scaling linearly with the number of archived timelines, we must have a single object that tells us which timelines do not need to be loaded.
+The number of ListObjects requests while listing timelines will still scale O(N), but this is less problematic because each request covers 1000 timelines.

 This is **not** literally the same as the set of timelines who have state=archived.
 Rather, it is the set of timelines which have been offloaded in the background after their state was set to archived.